Communities Accelerating the Impact of Teaching (CAITs)

 Teaching and AI CAIT

-The Teaching Engagement Program invites statements of interest in a faculty CAIT to consider the implications of AI for teaching and learning in higher education, and what strategies faculty and departments can adopt to address AI in their programs, curriculum, and courses.
+The Teaching and AI CAIT considered the implications of AI for teaching and learning in higher education, and what strategies faculty and departments can adopt to address AI in their programs, curriculum, and courses.
+Areas of inquiry for the Teaching and AI CAIT group include:

 • What are the implications of AI for teaching and learning in higher education?